danielparks/yanki/README.md

-# Build [Anki] decks from text files containing YouTube URLs
+# Build flashcard decks from text files containing YouTube URLs

-Yanki makes it easy to build and maintain video flashcard decks for [Anki].
-It can use local video or image files, or it can download videos from YouTube or any other source [yt-dlp] supports.
+Yanki makes it easy to build and maintain video flashcard decks.
+It can export decks to [Anki], or it can display flashcards in a simple web UI that can be hosted on any web server.

+Flashcards can use media from local video or image files, YouTube, or any other source [yt-dlp] supports.

 ## Installation